pcvonz/docker-magento2/README.md

 $ docker exec -it <container_name> install-sampledata
 ~~~

-**Please note:** Sample data for Magento 2.2.2 doesn't work at the moment, see [this issue](https://github.com/alexcheng1982/docker-magento2/issues/11).

 ### Database

 The default `docker-compose.yml` uses MySQL as the database and starts [phpMyAdmin](https://www.phpmyadmin.net/).
 The default URL for phpMyAdmin is `http://localhost:8580`.
 Use MySQL username and password to log in.